TIPS ON HOW TO OPTIMIZE THE WEAR,CARE, & REPAIR OF YOUR CLOTHES

 COFFEE OR TEA

-If stain cannot be removed, consider soaking the entire piece in the same coffee or tea for an entirely new color.
+If a stain cannot be removed, consider soaking the entire piece in the same coffee or tea for an entirely new color.

 BALL POINT PEN